AdobeDocs/commerce-merchant-services.en/help/quick-checkout/checkout-bolt.md

 ---
-title: "Checkout flow"
+title: Checkout flow
-description: "Overview of the [!DNL Quick Checkout] flow for a Bolt user in Adobe Commerce."
+description: Overview of the [!DNL Quick Checkout] flow for a Bolt user in Adobe Commerce.
+exl-id: 12f58b7e-1f86-4891-b225-9f4be82c2d5d
 ---
 # Guest users

 The guest checkout experience is different from the Adobe user experience.
 When a shopper enters an email address into checkout, the [!DNL Quick Checkout] validates it and finds an existing [!DNL Bolt] account.